bootcmatch/BootCMatchGX/README.md

 -TEXTAROSSA: Towards EXtreme scale Technologies and Accelerators for euROhpc hw/Sw Supercomputing Applications for exascale, a EuroHPC-JU Project, Horizon 2020 Program for Research and Innovation, funded by European Commission (EC), Project ID: 956831.

+-EoCoE III: Energy Oriented Center of Excellence, Fostering the European Energy Transition with Exascale, a EuroHPC Project, Horizon Europe Program for Research and Innovation, funded by European Commission (EC), Project ID: 101144014.

--ICSC: the Italian Research Center on High-Performance Computing, Big Data and Quantum Computing, funded by MUR - Next Generation EU (NGEU)
+-ICSC: the Italian Research Center on High-Performance Computing, Big Data and Quantum Computing, funded by MUR - Next Generation EU (NGEU).

 Main reference:
 -M. Bernaschi, A. Celestini, F. Vella and P. D'Ambra, A Multi-GPU Aggregation-Based AMG Preconditioner for Iterative Linear Solvers, in IEEE Transactions on Parallel and Distributed Systems,